 Derbyshire Dales District Council

-This page contains the results of the Derbyshire Dales District Council Elections which took place on Thursday, 5th May 2011 when 38 of the 39 seats in 25 ward areas were up for election and the Stanton by-election which took place on 23 June 2011 when 1 seat was up for election.
+This page contains the results of the Derbyshire Dales District Council Elections which took place on Thursday, 7th May 2015 for 39 seats in 25 ward areas, nine of which were uncontested.

 Current Council seats

-Party Number of seats Conservative 29 Independent 1 Labour 5 Liberal Democrats 4 Total seats 39
+Party Number of seats Conservative 29 Independent 1 Labour 5 Liberal Democrats 3 Other 1 Total seats 39

 - Derbyshire Dales District Council